 Our American Dream is built BY the people, BY American workers.
-But we live in a time when fewer than 1 in 5 of us feel like we are living the American Dream.
-We can change this.
+But we live in a time when that dream feels like it’s slipping through our fingers.
+As we rebuild, we can change that.

 Getting You the Education to Stay Competitive.
 This means investing in teachers, schools and students; making college more affordable so we don’t saddle our next generation with enormous debt; and supporting trade schools and apprenticeships.

 Support Small Businesses.
 There has never been a time that is more difficult and dangerous for so many small businesses.
 The pandemic has changed everything.
 Being the only Member of Congress from NJ on the Small Business Committee, it is a personal mission of mine to help our small businesses that are the backbone of our district.
 From the river to the shore, it’s our small business owners who drive our economies and create jobs.
 As we recover from the coronavirus, I will fight for the federal funds our small businesses need to reopen and come back stronger than ever.
 I’ve taken a lead in Congress on fighting for our small business owners and giving the resources they need to help our working families thrive.
 I have championed legislation to reinstate net neutrality, and will simplify complicated accounting standards, ease rules that reduce access to capital, and remove other barriers that are making it harder for small businesses to compete with big corporations.

 End Gender and Workplace Discrimination.
 The gender pay gap is unfair and must end.
 I have co-sponsored and voted to pass legislation that would finally provide equal pay for equal work.
 Discrimination and harassment in the workplace are unacceptable.
 There needs to be dignity in our work and fairness and equality in our paychecks.